 MSE 150 COMPUTATIONAL TOOLS FOR MATERIALS SCIENCE (3-0-3)(S).
 Hands on experience solving problems using computers, identifying problems amenable to computation, and a survey of common tools for managing and manipulating code relevant to Materials Science and Engineering field.
 PRE/COREQ: MATH 170.

 MSE 245 INTRODUCTION TO MATERIALS SCIENCE AND ENGINEERING (3-0-3)(F,S)(FN).
 Application of basic principles of physics and chemistry to the engineering properties of materials.
 Development of a fundamental understanding of structure, property, processing and performance relationships in all classes of materials including metals, ceramics, polymers and electronic materials.
 PREREQ: CHEM 111 and MATH 170.

 MSE 245L INTRODUCTION TO MATERIALS SCIENCE AND ENGINEERING LAB (0-2-1)(F,S).
 Practical experience in testing and processing of engineering materials, data acquisition, data analysis, and technical communication.
-COREQ: MSE 245.
+PRE/COREQ: MSE 245.

 MSE 246 MATERIALS FOR SOCIETY (3-0-3)(S).
 Applies concepts of structure, processing, properties, and performance to case studies of materials.
 Emphasis on the development and societal impact of these materials, and communicating that information.
 PREREQ: MSE 245.

 MSE 280 INTRO TO MATERIALS LAB PRACTICE (0-2-1)(F/S).
 Introduction to laboratory practices including safety, record keeping, error calculation, and ethical practice.
 Techniques and tools used in materials science practice with emphasis on processing techniques.
 PRE/COREQ: MSE 150, MSE 245.